bahmutov/condition-node-version/README.md

 break, you should keep the CI build green to make sure a published version of your module is really working for everyone.

+## Related

+* [condition-circle](https://github.com/bahmutov/condition-circle) is my plugin for semantic-release from CircleCI

 ### Small print

 Author: Gleb Bahmutov &copy; 2015